Overseas real estate investors are not subject to any restriction on property ownership in Portugal.

 · The buyer must obtain a Numero de Contribuinte – a fiscal number – from the Finanças – the local tax office.

-· When the buyer is ready to purchase the property, a legally-binding Contrato de Promessa de Compra e Venda must be signed in front of a Notary.
+· When the buyer is ready to purchase the property for sale in Portugal, a legally-binding Contrato de Promessa de Compra e Venda must be signed in front of a Notary.
 It is a promissory contract containing all the details and the conditions for the sale.
 It also establishes the date by which the balance of the purchase price must be paid.

 · After the promissory contract has been signed and notarized, a deposit must be paid.
 It amounts to 10-30% of the final purchase price.
 If the buyer withdraws from the purchase, he/she forfeits his deposit.
 If the seller drops out, he/she must repay twice the deposit.